José Mauro de Vasconcelos: Biography

-His prodigious story-telling skills, fabulous memory, brilliant imagination and experience of life led Mauro Vasconcos to feel he should become an author, and he started to write novels when he was 22 years old.

 As a writer, he had his own methods.
 First he would choose the settings where the characters would live.
 Then he would move to these places and do rigorous research.
 To write the novel Arara Vermelha, Mauro traveled 450 league in the wilderness.
 Next, he would structure the whole novel, determining even the dialogues.
 He had a memory that allowed him to remember every little detail of his imagined scenario for a long time.
 "When the story is entirely made in imagination", reveals the author, "is when I begin to write.
 I only work I have the impression that the novel is exiting from all the pores of the body."

 Mauro relates that after finishing writing the first chapter, he passes to the conclusion of the novel, without even elaborating the plot.
 "That, he explains "because all the chapters are already produced mentally.
 It is not really important writing a sequence, like alternating the order.
 In the end everything goes well".
 Mauro was a cinema actor and worked in films such as Carteira Modelo 19, Fronteiras do Inferno, Floradas na Serra, Canto do Mar (of which he wrote the screenplay), Na Garganta do Diablo, and A Ilha.
 He won many prizes, such as the Saci prize for best supporting actor, the Saci prize for the best actor of the year, and the Governo do Estado prize for best actor of the year.
 His novels Arara Vermelha and Vazante were filmed.

 The writer

-Although a possessor of a pleasant and light literature, creating a success with the public, the works of José Mauro de Vasconcelos are not fully recognized in Brazil.
+The works of José Mauro de Vasconcelos have achieved public popularity and commercial success, but his work has received limited recognition in Brazil.

 The French critic Claire Baudewyns affirms that "ce qui confère aux œuvres de José Mauro de Vasconcelos une poésie particulière née de l'alchimie entre monde réel et monde imaginaire." ("what confers on the works of José Mauro de Vasconcelos a particular poetry, is born of the alchemy between real world and imaginary world", in free translation).